Logic (rapper): 2022–present: Departure from Def Jam Recordings, College Park, Ultra 85, and Sidequest

+On May 1, 2025, Logic released the trailer to Paradise Records, a comedy-drama film about a record store.
+Logic directed, wrote, and produced the film, and it is set to premiere at the Tribeca Festival on June 6, 2025.

 Personal life

-In 2013, Logic stated that he smoked weed while growing up.
+In 2013, Logic stated that he smoked cannabis while growing up.
 He was also addicted to cigarettes, dedicating the song "Nikki" from Under Pressure to the subject.
-He speaks about smoking since the age of 13 and that, when giving up marijuana and alcohol, he could not overcome the addiction until the age of 24.
+He speaks about smoking since the age of 13 and that, while he had attempted to give up marijuana and alcohol, he could not overcome the addiction until the age of 24.
 He pledged not to smoke another cigarette after the release of Under Pressure.
 He maintains a YouTube channel where he posts videos about his favorite video games, personal life, behind the scenes, and freestyle raps.

 On October 22, 2015, Logic married singer Jessica Andrea.
 He announced that they had separated in March 2018, and filed for divorce the following month.
 They remained friends and did not cite anger as the reason for their split, stating that "it just didn't work out".
-Logic married Brittney Noell in September 2019, and they later had a son together.
+Logic married Brittney Noell in September 2019, and they later had a son together named Bobby the following year in July.
+They also had a second child named Leo in July 2023.

 Artistry

 Logic cites Frank Sinatra as his main inspiration.
 Sinatra's influence can be seen in several aspects of Logic's persona, with Logic having the "RattPack" (a play on Sinatra's "Rat Pack" and an acronym for "Real All the Time").
 The group initially consisted of Logic's manager Christian Zarou, executive producer 6ix, and rappers C Dot Castro and Big Lenbo.
 He also describes his female fans as "BobbySoxers", as well as referring to himself as "Young Sinatra".
 As a child, his mother made him watch old black and white movies, which formed his love for the singer.
 Logic cites Sinatra as instrumental to him being able to carry and articulate himself the way he does, with Logic describing him as an individual who "showcased peace, love, grace, positivity, honor, and valor".

-Logic has said that various forms of entertainment across many platforms have influenced him, including A Tribe Called Quest, Mos Def, Outkast, Red Hot Chili Peppers, J. Cole, Drake, Eminem, the Wu-Tang Clan, and films by Quentin Tarantino.
+Logic has said that various forms of entertainment across many platforms have influenced him, including music by A Tribe Called Quest, Mos Def, Outkast, Red Hot Chili Peppers, Kendrick Lamar, J. Cole, Drake, Eminem, the Wu-Tang Clan, and films by Quentin Tarantino.
 In an interview with XXL, Logic stated, "I love all subgenres within hip-hop and all genres of music, and I think that's what allows me to make the music that I do, because of my appreciation for the music."